AurelienVALENTIN/OMERO_walkthrough/README.md

 ### c.
 OMERO.web
 <img src="Figures/OMERO_web.png" width = "250">

-With OMERO.web, you can create your own webclient to connect to your server anywhere.
+With OMERO.web, you can create your own webclient.
+To discover the webclient which is pretty similar to OMERO.insight, you can check [this good Getting Started document](https://downloads.openmicroscopy.org/help/pdfs/web-client.pdf).

 #### Installation
 Everything you need to install OMERO.web should be **[here](https://omero.readthedocs.io/en/stable/sysadmins/unix/install-web/web-deployment.html)**.
 Then, start, stop or restart your webclient with `omero web start`, `omero web stop` and `omero web restart` from the virtual environment created.